Eurasian Patent Organization: Former members

 Moldova is a former member state of the Eurasian Patent Organization.
 On 26 October 2011, Moldova denounced the Eurasian Patent Convention, meaning that, since 26 April 2012, it is no longer party to the Convention.
 In December 2011, negotiations on a "validation and co-operation agreement" between the European Patent Office (EPO) and Moldova were authorized by the Administrative Council of the European Patent Organisation.
 The validation agreement with Moldova took effect on 1 November 2015.
+On 1 June 2026, Moldova became a member state of the European Patent Convention and European Patent Office.

 Although Moldova left the Eurasian Patent Organization, the Intellectual Property Agency of Moldova signed a Cooperation Agreement between Moldova and the Eurasian Patent Office in 2017.

 Signatories that did not become members

 Although Ukraine and Georgia were original signatories to the Eurasian Patent Convention, they have not ratified it.

 In 2019, negotiations between the European Patent Office (EPO) and Georgia were expected to result in a validation agreement, similar to the one existing between the EPO and Moldova.